RezaSaadatyar/Reinforcement-Learning/README.md

  - Value: what is good because it predicts reward
  - Model: what follows what

+ **Sequential Decision making:**
+ - Goal: select actions to maximize total future reward
+ - Actions may have long term consequences
+ - Reward may be delayed
+ - It may be better to sacrifice immediate reward to gain more long-term reward

  The Q-learning (QL) method is a branch of RL that improves the path besides reducing computational time.
 During Q-learning, the target value is calculated using the max operator, which uses a greedy policy to update Q values

 **Exploration-Exploitation in Epsilon Greedy Algorithm:**<br/>